 Figure 2.
-Weekly variant breakdown Updated: December 3, 2021, 4 pm EST
+Weekly variant breakdown Updated: December 3, 2021, 4 pm EDT

 The graphic shows the percentage mix of COVID-19 variants detected in Canada through whole genome sequencing, by week of sample collection.
 You can see the numbers for each date by hovering over, tabbing to, or long-pressing any of the bars.
 To see a specific variant or variant grouping, click or press return.
 Repeat to restore the complete graph.
+Sublineages or offshoots for some variants can be revealed or hidden by clicking on the name of the variant in the legend.